samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Choosing the Hash Function

-The choice of cryptographic hash function/XOF affects the performance and security of Balloon in two ways:
+The choice of cryptographic hash function affects the performance and security of Balloon in two ways:

 1. For the same parameters, the attacker has an advantage if the algorithm is faster in hardware versus software.
 They will be able to do the computation in less time than the defender.
-2. For the same delay, the defender will be forced to use smaller parameters with a slower cryptographic hash function/XOF in software.
+2. For the same delay, the defender will be forced to use smaller parameters with a slower cryptographic hash function in software.
 Using a faster algorithm in software means stronger parameters can be used.

-It is RECOMMENDED to use a cryptographic hash function/XOF that is fast in software but relatively slow in hardware, such as BLAKE2b {{!RFC7693}}.
+It is RECOMMENDED to use a cryptographic hash function that is fast in software but relatively slow in hardware, such as BLAKE2b {{!RFC7693}}.
 As another example, SHA-512 is preferable to SHA-256 {{!RFC6234}}.
 Finally, SHA-3 {{FIPS202}} is NOT RECOMMENDED as it is slower in software compared to in hardware.

 # Choosing the Parameters